 HCL: I was one of the founders and a charter member of TAPPA, and I have hosted two of its annual meetings-one at UT/Dallas and the other at UT/Austin.
-The association has over 100 members and is unique in that the majority of am happy to say that this feeling no longer exists, except within a few individuals.
-The regions recognize the benefits of being involved with APPA. and APPA certainly recognizes the institution.
-We enjoy fellowshipping benefits it receives from the regions. with one another.
-Due to my activities: in CSRA and APPA over the past few years.
-I have not been as active in TAPPA, but I am looking forward to being so in the future.
+The association has over 100 members and is unique in that the majority of make APPA a strong and successful organization.
+APPA has gained many members through these organizations.
+The regional associations are a good training ground for APPA's officers.
+Board, and committees.
+A regional rep who spends two years on the APPA Board gets to know the internal governance procedures of APPA and is an active participant in the decision making.

 A few years ago, there was a feeling of autonomy in the regions.
 They felt it best for their association if they were totally independent of APPA except for attending the APPA annual meetings.
 I the members are from state institutions.

-Lott and Li Huidong, deputy director of the Department of General Services of China's State Education Commission. sign June 10, 1987 agreement calling for further exchanges and training program developbudgets, so common that we can discuss them as if we were all from the same.
+This makes our problems, such as budgets, so common that we can discuss them as if we were all from the same institution.
+We enjoy fellowshipping with one another.
+Due to my activities in CSRA and APPA over the past few years.
+I have not been as active in TAPPA, but I am looking forward to being so in the future.